In 2014 we saw a lot of new trends in web design, some of which are inspired by magazines and press while focusing more on images and typography.

 Sliders are starting to fade off (http://shouldiuseacarousel.com) and their place is taken over by big images or videos.
 We can see them as the main subject or in the background combined with strong typography and in some cases with their best friend, the ghost buttons :) Another trendy look for this year is the divided screen like the example below:

 Big titles, strong messages and… typography is now the key player also on the web!
 Now, we have the ability to use nearly every font we want, without the fear that it won’t appear correctly or it will make our website heavier.
 This fact gives us the design freedom we’ve always prayed for, so we can be more creative.

 Hidden menus were exclusively part of mobile devices.
-Latest design trends made website menus to look identical on both mobile and computer versions.
-With the emerge of mobile first website design, we’ll see more and more often the use of a single button for the menu.
+The latest design trends made website menus look identical on both mobile and computer versions.
+With the emerge of mobile-first website design, we’ll see more and more often the use of a single button for the menu.
 The interesting thing here is that user experience is becoming more familiar on different devices.